Bonde do Brunão: Music video

 The official music video for "Bonde do Brunão" coincided with the release of the song on June 18, 2025 and was directed by Daniel Ramos.
 It includes visual elements of the Brazilian culture.
 Some scenes were recorded in the streets of São Paulo and Rio de Janeiro where he interacts with fans, eats "coxinha" and dances with a bottle of "cachaça" in his hand.
 These clips are intercut with footage taken during Mars's tour in Brazil in 2024.

 The video features Mars getting a tattoo of Cristo Redentor on his chest, dancing Brazilian funk along with a community in Belo Horizonte and striking a pose with a Caramelo dog, a symbol of Brazil.
 The footage shows the singer in São Paulo at a bar in Vila Madalena, Botequim De Primeira, drinking cachaça and eating snacks, including pão de queijo.
 The video also shows him DJ-ing a party, riding a motorcycle and performing live shows in Brazil.
 The video ends with a final message "Eu te amo Brasil, Bruninho will return..."
 (The first half of the sentence translated as "I love you Brazil") The footnote of the video said "More than a month in Brazil and I will never be the same again".

 Reception

-Brazilian website O Antagonista and Spanish publication Terra opines that the song symbolizes a bond, celebrating celebrating Brazil with humor, rhythm and "muito gingado", and creating a bridge between worlds.
-The latter publication praises Mars' irreverence, respect and authenticity when blending different cultures.
+Brazilian website O Antagonista and Spanish publication Terra opines that the song symbolizes a bond, celebrating Brazil with humor, rhythm and "muito gingado", and creating a bridge between worlds.
+The latter publication praises Mars's irreverence, respect and authenticity when blending different cultures.
 Terra highlights that Mars became one of the few international artists to create a song in Portuguese and dive into the Brazilian culture, revealing the trend of music globalization, and demonstrating that language and cultural barriers can be overcome through art.
 Although, some Brazilian listeners, on Twitter, accused him of cultural appropriation due to the similarities with "Cerol na Mão" (2001) by Bonde do Tigrão. others praised Mars for paying tribute to "the roots of Rio funk by interpreting verses and melodies typical of this musical genre", and serving as a respectful parody, where Mars redefines the original theme with humor.